Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Background

 Thus, the property $a_i$ (discrimination) is responsible for the slope of the logistic curve; the property $b_i$ (difficulty) plots the curve as a function of skill in the logistic function; and the property $c_i$ (guessing) places the basis of the logistic function relative to the axis $y$.

-The values found in the discrimination, difficulty and guessing properties are found for each instance and enable IRT to measure the ability $\theta$ of each respondent in the evaluation process, resulting in a rank of respondents arranged according to their skills.
-The higher the $\theta$ value the more skilled the individual.

-As stated herein, the IRT emerges as a consolidated theory from the field of Psychometrics, which can be adapted to the field of Machine Learning - ML.
-Therefore, it is sufficient to consider that a test is a dataset, each test item is the instances of this dataset (independent variables are the questions and the dependent variable is the answer), each answer can be evaluated as right or wrong (in a dichotomous way, as advocated in the literature \cite{de2000teoria_irt_ref}), and each respondent is a separate machine learning model (in this case, a large number of models is required).
+As stated herein, the \textit{IRT} emerges as a consolidated theory from the field of \textit{Psychometrics}, which can be adapted to the field of Machine Learning (ML).
+Therefore, it is sufficient to consider that a ``test'' is a dataset, each ``test item'' is the instances of this dataset, ``independent variables'' are the questions and the ``dependent variable'' is the answer, ``each answer'' can be evaluated as right or wrong, and each ``individual'' is a separate machine learning model.
+This association can be better understood from figure \ref{fig_irt_ml}.